-Bread pudding is a world-renowned dish that is served in pretty much every country around the globe.
+Bread pudding is a world-renowned dish served in almost every country around the globe.
 Most recipes involve stale bread baked in a custard made of eggs, milk, and cream.

 I decided to make this recipe more festive by including brandy, dried cranberries, cinnamon, and nutmeg.
 Once the bread has soaked up all the flavors, it’s packed into a baking dish and cooked to perfection.